dannybouwers/trala/README.md

 - **Live Search & Sort:** Instantly filter and sort your services by name, URL, or priority.
 - **External Search:** Use the search bar to quickly search the web with your configured search engine.
 - **Lightweight & Multi-Arch:** Built with Go and a minimal Alpine base, the Docker image is small and compatible with `amd64` and `arm64` architectures.
+- **Service Exclusion:** Hide specific services from the dashboard using router name exclusions.

 ---